 After a year of coffee chats with VCs and Angels, it became clear that I could learn the most from conversations with the experts.
 And why not record the conversations to help others in a similar situation?
 A few months later The Full Ratchet was created; where I interview the investor experts on everything from “What is an Angel?” to “What ratios and monthly recurring revenue levels are expected for a Series A SaaS investment?”
 Thanks for visiting and shoot me a note if you have any questions, comments, or suggestions! nick at fullratchet dot net.

 Nick is a co-founder and Managing Director of New Stack Ventures.
-He has held positions in Mergers and Acquisitions, Strategy, Product Management and Product Development.
+He has held positions in Mergers and Acquisitions, Strategy and Product Management.
 Nick has experience across a range of verticals, including Industrial Automation, Robotics, Aerospace and Defense, Renewable Energy and Water Analytics.

 He holds an MBA degree from the University of Virginia, Darden School of Business Administration, and a Bachelors of Science in Operations Management and Business Process Management from Indiana University, Kelley School of Business.

 His path to venture began while working in M&A. He spent time employing a private equity-centric approach toward large-asset acquisition.
 This function, with aggressive bottom-line tactics, was not the ideal fit.
 Rather, Nick enjoyed the “Open Innovation” side of M&A, where early-stage technologies were cultivated and growth was the focus.